Robotechnic/diagraph/README.md

 ### 0.3.5

-- Added edges personalisation in the `adjacency` fuction
+- Added edges personalization in the `adjacency` function
 - Updated graphviz version to 13.1.0

 ### 0.3.4